SixSq/old.sixsq.github.com/_news/2019-05-02-news-synchronicity.md

 **What is Synchronicity?**

 SynchroniCity opens a global IoT market for cities and businesses.
 They develop shared digital services to improve the lives of citizens and to grow local economies.
-The SynchroniCity project received funding from the European Union research and innovation program Horizon 2020 under grant agreement No. 732240 and fits into the program for large-scale pilot projects of €104 million.
+The SynchroniCity project received funding from the European Union research and innovation programme Horizon 2020 under grant agreement No. 732240 and fits into the programme for large-scale pilot projects of €104 million.
 38 partners worldwide - companies, academic institutions, municipalities and NGOs - contribute to the project.

 **About Schréder**